 Angels on Patrol is the only nonprofit requiring an officer-initiated call for service.
 Not every police call requires an arrest, and most of the time it requires a crisis intervention.
 Officers want to help beyond their official capacity and often reach into their own pocket to do so when they encounter barriers.
 That’s where Angels on Patrol steps in—stabilizing the crisis and connecting families and individuals to resources.

 Another important element of service is our support of officer-run youth enrichment programs.
-The programs offer at-risk youth an opportunity to develop healthy relationships between them and police officers while they participating in leadership enhancement activities.
+The programs offer youth from at-risk community's an opportunity to develop healthy relationships between them and police officers, while participating in leadership enhancement activities.

 a.
 A mother of two children, ages two and three, had a long history of domestic violence by her husband.
 He uprooted her and the children from her family in CA, and continued to assault her physically and verbally in AZ.
 Avondale police were called out in the early morning to find her beaten.
 With the husband at large, she was not safe to stay in the home.
 Angels on Patrol immediately purchased tickets for the mother and children to return to family in CA. The mother had no money and would have had to turn to a domestic violence (DV) shelter for safety, which would have caused more emotional trauma for herself and her children.
 Angels on Patrol strives to limit the trauma and stabilizes a family as soon as possible.